youssefshibl/Team-Task-Management-App/FULL_PROJECT_SETUP.md

 # Task Management System - Complete Setup Guide

-This is a full-stack task management application with a Node.js backend and React frontend.
+This is a full-stack task management application with a NestJS backend and React frontend.

+> **Note**: For the most up-to-date information, see the main [README.md](./README.md)

 ## Project Structure

 ```
-task1/
+Team-Task-Management-App//
 ├── backend/           # Node.js + NestJS API
 │   ├── src/          # Source code
 │   ├── package.json